 IN THE SPOTLIGHT

-This moving video describes the challenges young refugees face as they adjust to school in Houston and the powerful difference mentors can make.
-"Lost for Words" stars one of PAIR's high school students as the young refugee and Charlotte Hornets NBA player Jeremy Lin as the mentor.
-The video was produced by the Jeremy Lin Foundation and the Jubilee Project with assistance from PAIR.
+This moving video demonstrates the challenges young refugees face as they adjust to school and life in the U.S. and the powerful difference a mentor can make.
+"Lost for Words" stars a PAIR student alumni as the young refugee and NBA player Jeremy Lin as the mentor.
+The video was produced by the Jeremy Lin Foundation and the Jubilee Project with PAIR.

 PAIR empowers refugee youth to navigate American society, reach their academic potential, and become community leaders through educational mentoring programs.